 Large and Small Images and Text

-The exhibition will be seen from close and far distances.
-We suggest that you first create a large central image that represents you (for example a local landmark, animal, nature or sustainability theme).
+Parachute exhibitions will be seen from close and far distances.
+We suggest that you first create a large central image and text that represents you (for example a local landmark, animal, or “SAVE THE EARTH”).
 This image will be seen from far away as people walk to your parachute.
 Then, decorate the rest of your parachute with smaller artwork and comments about how you are living sustainably, how your local environment has been affected by climate change, and a message of hope.
-Permanent markers (they make recycled ones now!), latex house paint, acrylic paints, and spray paints are great choices for decorating your parachute, but make sure to thin the paint with water so that it is not too thick, otherwise chipping could result later.
+Permanent markers (they make recycled ones now!), latex house paint and acrylic paint are great choices for decorating your parachute, but make sure to thin the paint with water so that it is not too thick, otherwise chipping could result later.
 If you choose to add photos, we recommend that you have them printed on fabric and then sewn onto the parachute.
 All materials sewn on the parachute must be as thin as possible and completely foldable.
 Glue and tape is not recommended.
 Remember, the parachute will need to be rolled up and stored in a bag.

 Display Your Name Along Edge

 Please include text along the edge of the parachute indicating your name and location, using bold letters at least 10 cm (4 inches) high (for example, “BOYA ACADEMY, GUILIN, CHINA”).

 Display Your Parachute Locally and Commit to Sustainable Actions:

 Display your parachute(s) in your local community to raise awareness about sustainability (for example your school, company, city government, neighborhood, or on your car).

 WE ENCOURAGE YOU TO COMMIT TO WEEKLY SUSTAINABLE ACTIONS